ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai_.md

 > expertise.â€? â€"Chris Albon, Director of Machine Learning, The
 > Wikimedia Foundation

-> â€œSebastian Raschkaâ€™s new book, Machine Learning Q and AI, is a
+> â€œSebastian Raschka's new book, Machine Learning Q and AI, is a
 > one-stop shop for overviews of crucial AI topics beyond the core
 > covered in most introductory coursesâ€¦If you have already stepped
 > into the world of AI via deep neural networks, then this book will
 > give you what you need to locate and understand the next level.â€?
 > â€"Ronald T. Kneusel, author of How AI Works

-Â

 ## Table of Contents